Table of contents

 1. Open a (Windows) PowerShell Terminal Open PowerShell

-2. Type the command below to clone a GitHub repository; replace the git_link with the intended GitHub repository link
+3. Type the command below in a powershell terminal to clone a GitHub repository.
+Replace the git_link with the intended GitHub repository link.

 Tip

-After copying something, you can right-click on the terminal to paste it.
+You can right-click on the terminal to paste the copied text to the terminal

 GitHub Repo Clone